lfrestrepog/if-docs/docs/intro.md

 You can find specification pages for individual components of the framework in [`specification`](./specification/).

-In [`tutorials`](./tutorials) you will find walkthrough guides and tutorials explaining how to achieve specific tasks, such as writing an `impl`, running the model and creating new plugins.
+In [`tutorials`](./tutorials) you will find walkthrough guides and tutorials explaining how to achieve specific tasks, such as writing an `impl`, running the plugin and creating new plugins.

-You will find documentation for the individual built-in model implementations in [`models`](./models/).
+You will find documentation for the individual built-in plugin implementations in [`plugins`](./plugins/).